astronomer/docs/astro/alerts.md

 ## Alert types

-Each Astro alert has a communication channel and a trigger type.
-The communication channel determines the format and destination of an alert, and the trigger type defines what causes the alert trigger.
+Each Astro alert has a notification channel and a trigger type.
+The notification channel determines the format and destination of an alert, and the trigger type defines what causes the alert trigger.

 ### Trigger types

-You can trigger an alert to a communication channel using one of the following trigger types:
+You can trigger an alert to a notification channel using one of the following trigger types:

 - **DAG failure**: The alert triggers whenever the specified DAG fails.
 - **DAG success**: The alert triggers whenever the specified DAG completes
 - **Task duration**: The alert triggers when a specified task takes longer than expected to complete.
 - **Absolute Time**: The alert triggers when a given DAG does not have a successful DAG run within a defined time window.

 :::info